 - Neurosis is the natural, stepwise unfolding of human maturation.
 It's not about pathology, but spiritual immaturity.

-- The desire for change is a reflection of the problem, not of the solution.
+- The desire for change is a reflection of the problem, not the solution.
 So, working on yourself or your relationships doesn't work.
 Rather, the only thing to "do" is simply to be; and simply being is not the result of an active pursuit, but rather the natural result of releasing the self from the encumbrance or distraction of immature personality strategy.

 - Psychedelic therapy can be a safe and extremely effective tool in facilitating transformative developmental change by enabling us to see ourselves with love and to safely engage in catharsis.
 Stunted or skewed development can be gotten back on track, but psychedelics are not cognitive development—or enlightenment—in a pill.
 Psychedelics can trigger insight, but behavior change takes time, and in this culture, such realignment is often harder to sustain than we acknowledge.

-- It's important, too, for us to speculate about the future of psychedelic therapy and policy - and whether the re-integration of psychedelics into western civilization could provide a rite of passage for our culture as a whole, healing Cartesian duality, and elevating us to a new, integral level of society.
+- It's important, too, for us to speculate about the future of psychedelic therapy and policy—and whether the re-integration of psychedelics into Western Civilization could provide a rite of passage for our culture as a whole, healing Cartesian duality, and elevating us to a new, integral level of society.

-The psycheology approach to healthy human development is yogic and ayurvedic: seen as a perfect, healthy, developmental process of maturation.
+The psycheology approach to healthy human development is yogic and ayurvedic: seen as a perfect, healthy developmental process of maturation.
 Psycheology approaches the human organism as a single whole seen sometimes as body, sometimes as mind, sometimes as spirit, but most effectively approached as the integral of all three.

-Psychedelic Healing: The Promise of Entheogens for Psychotherapy and Spiritual Development (Inner Traditions, 2011), by Neal M. Goldsmith, Ph.D.
+This blog post was edited from Psychedelic Healing: The Promise of Entheogens for Psychotherapy and Spiritual Development (Inner Traditions, 2011), by Neal M. Goldsmith, Ph.D.